project-ida/two-state-quantum-systems/src/05-many-two-state-systems.md

 Fig 5 shows that the system doesn't change over time.
 This is because there is only 1 state with $j=0$, namely $|0,0\rangle$, and so there is nowhere for the state to evolve to without violating the conservation of "angular momentum".

+We can now also solve the mystery of why level 1 in fig 1 appears to different to the others - it's because it has a different angular "angular momentum" ($j=0$ for level 1, $j=1$ for the others).

-I use quotation marks around "angular momentum" to remind us that it's not really angular momentum, but something that is mathematically equivalent.
+> I use quotation marks around "angular momentum" to remind us that it's not really angular momentum, but something that is mathematically equivalent.
 Some people call $j$ the Dicke cooperation number to remind us of this distinction.

-What does the conservation of $j$ mean for the simulation of many TSS?
+Conservation of $j$ allows to hugely reduce the computationally resources required for simulating many TSS.
+Let's see how this works before we finish up.

 # 5.7 - Isolated universes